EndPointCorp/end-point-blog/2010/11/26/ruby-on-rails-cakephp-syntax-comparison.html.md

 </pre></td>
 </tr><tr class="notes">
   <td align="center">Notes:</td>
   <td colspan="2"> CakePHP and Rails use similar helper and layout declarations.
 In CakePHP, the $uses array initiates required models to be used in the controller, while in Rails all application models are available without an explicit include.
-In CakePHP, the $components array initiates required classes to be used in the controller, while in Rails you will use "include ClassName" to include a module.   </td>
+In CakePHP, the $components array initiates required classes to be used in the controller, while in Rails you will use “include ClassName” to include a module.   </td>
 </tr>
 <tr>
   <td align="center" style="padding-top: 30px" valign="top">Filters</td>